minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 ### 2.5.
 Design and Implementation Constraints

 *Describe any items or issues that will limit the options available to the developers.
 These might include: corporate or regulatory policies; hardware limitations (timing requirements, memory requirements); interfaces to other applications; specific technologies, tools, and databases to be used; parallel operations; language requirements; communications protocols; security considerations; design conventions or programming standards (for example, if the customer’s organization will be responsible for maintaining the delivered software).*
+- Flashcard application requires a connection for full functionality of the application.
+If a connection is lost during an active session the outcome may result in viewing only the data the application has currently downloaded on the physical device.
+Full functionality of the application will resume upon reconnection.
 - Interface design needs to be simple and user-friendly for young children, potentially limiting some interaction complexity.
 - Project budget might affect or limit the functionalities of the application.
 - Time constraints might limit the number of features of the application.